Native Integration Guide

 There are two types of tenants:

-• Client Tenant: stores user's enrolled persona
+- Client Tenant: Stores the user's enrolled persona.

-A root tenant can also store a user's persona, but a client tenant cannot be used to store biometric data or digital assets
+A root tenant can also store a user's persona, but a client tenant cannot be used to store biometric data or digital assets.

 The application is expected to register a tenant only once.
 If an existing tenant is set, the application will load it after validating the license key.

-The SDK will only allow a tenant to be registered after the license key is set.
+The SDK will allow a tenant to be registered only after the license key is set.

-The tenant object is represented using the BIDTenant class, and can be created using the following code:
+The tenant object is represented using the BIDTenant class and can be created using the following code:

-let defaultTenant = BIDTenant.makeTenant(tag:"<tenant tag>", community: "<community name>", dns: "<tenant DNS>")
+let defaultTenant = BIDTenant.makeTenant(tag:"your_tenant_tag", community: "your_community", dns: "your_dns_url")

 3.2 Register Tenant

-After the object BIDTenantis created the tenant registration API must be called:
+is created the tenant registration API must be called:

 BlockIDSDK.sharedInstance.registerTenant(tenant: BIDTenant) { (status, error, tenant) in